sid88in/serverless-appsync-plugin/doc/dataSources.md

 ### config

-- `tableName`: the name of the DynamODB table
+- `tableName`: the name of the DynamoDB table
 - `region`: the region of the table.
 Defaults to the stack's region
 - `useCallerCredentials`: Set to `true` to use AWS Identity and Access Management with this data source
-- `serviceRoleArn`: The service roel ARN for this DataSource.
+- `serviceRoleArn`: The service role ARN for this DataSource.
 If not provided, a new one will be created.
 - `iamRoleStatements`: Statements to use for the generated IAM Role.
 If not provided, default statements will be used.
 - `versioned`: Set to `true` to use Conflict Detection and Resolution with this data source.
 - `deltaSyncConfig`: